RobbyPee/RobbyPee/readme.md

 I started out writing games and tools like a scientific calculator as a teenager, then went on to study Mathematics at the University of Warwick.
 That grounding in logic, structure, and problem-solving continues to shape how I approach everything from embedded systems to AI-powered simulations.

-I'm a technical generalist with a strong track record of solving real-world problems — from embedded firmware and multi-threaded C++ systems to data-driven analysis of complex system failures.
+I'm a technical generalist with a strong track record of solving real-world problems, from embedded firmware and multi-threaded C++ systems to data-driven analysis of complex system failures.
 My background spans computer vision, 3D geometry, classical mathematics, and more recently, LLMs and agent-based architectures.
-I’ve worked across R&D and production in domains like ADAS, education tooling, and patent strategy — always aiming to build systems that are both useful and original.
+I’ve worked across R&D and production in domains like ADAS, education tooling, and patent strategy, always aiming to build systems that are both useful and original.

 <div style="display: flex; align-items: flex-start;">